vinas94/ModelDeployment/README.md

 The DryBeans app and the MySQL database now need to be containerised and launched together via Docker Compose.
 Luckily, there is no need to manually create a Docker image for MySQL instance as one already exists on Docker's repositories and can be pulled directly from there.
 For the DryBeans app, however, this has to be done manually.

 First, we need to collect all the dependencies for the app.
-It can be easily done by running the following:
+This can be easily done by running the following:

 ```
 pipreqs .